skypjack/entt/README.md

 `EnTT` comes with an example (actually a test) that shows how to integrate compile-time and runtime components in a stack based JavaScript environment.
-It uses [`duktape`](https://github.com/svaarala/duktape) under the hood, mainly because I wanted to learn how it works at the time I was writing the code.
+It uses [`Duktape`](https://github.com/svaarala/duktape) under the hood, mainly because I wanted to learn how it works at the time I was writing the code.

-It's not production-ready and overall performance can be highly improved.
+The code is not production-ready and overall performance can be highly improved.
 However, I sacrificed optimizations in favor of a more readable piece of code.
 I hope I succeeded.<br/>
 Note also that this isn't neither the only nor (probably) the best way to do it.
-In fact, the right way depends on the scripting language and the problem one is facing in general.
+In fact, the right way depends on the scripting language and the problem one is facing in general.<br/>
+That being said, feel free to use it at your own risk.

 The basic idea is that of creating a compile-time component aimed to map all the runtime components assigned to an entity.<br/>